 III.
 Service Clubs

 The number of service clubs has also grown apace with the huge growth service programs over the past 20 years.
-In 2010-2011there are 12 service clubs: Amnesty International, Animal Safety and Projection, Christina Nobel Children’s Foundation, Doctors Without Borders, Future Hope, Habitat for Humanity, Heifer, Interact, Make a Wish, Roots & Shoots, Unicef, and Z-Club.
+Some of the long-standing clubs include: Amnesty International, Animal Safety and Projection, Christina Nobel Children’s Foundation, Doctors Without Borders, Future Hope, Habitat for Humanity, Heifer, Interact, Make a Wish, Roots & Shoots, Unicef, and Z-Club.

 IV.
 Service Interims

 In March every year students take overseas week-long field trips to countries in Asia, the Middle East, and Europe as well as a number of programs remaining in Hong Kong.
 This year 22 of the 41 programs are service-related.
 A good number of the service interims are overly subscribed.
 Several of the most popular service interims are trips to Kolkata, India; Ambur, India; Mongolia; and South Africa.